PyPSA/PyPSA/doc/user-guide/components.rst

 =================

-If you want to define your own components and override the standard functionality of PyPSA, you can easily override the standard components by passing pypsa.Network() the arguments ``override_components`` and ``override_component_attrs``.
+If you want to define your own components and override the standard functionality of PyPSA, you can override the standard components by passing ``pypsa.Network()`` the arguments ``override_components`` and ``override_component_attrs``.

 For this network, these will replace the standard definitions in